ifaaaaz/Linux_Server_Hardening/README.md

-# Linux Server Hardening – Internship Task 4
+# Linux Server Hardening – Task 4

 ## Objective
-Secure a Linux Ubuntu server by applying system hardening techniques including firewall configuration, SSH hardening, and fail2ban.
+The goal of this task was to secure a Linux Ubuntu server by applying system hardening techniques.
+The focus areas included:

-## Before Hardening
-- Open ports, firewall status, SSH config, and fail2ban status were captured.
+- Configuring and enforcing firewall rules
+- Hardening SSH access
+- Enabling brute-force attack protection with Fail2ban

+---

+## System Overview (Before Hardening)
+The server was initially in a default state with minimal security configurations:
+- Multiple open ports
+- Default SSH settings (root login and password authentication enabled)
+- No brute-force protection in place

-- Screenshots are in `before_screenshots/`:
+📂 Screenshots are stored in `before_screenshots/`:

-  - `ports_before.png`
+- `ports_before.png` – List of open ports
-  - `ufw_before.png`
+- `ufw_before.png` – Firewall status (inactive)
-  - `ssh_config_before.png`
+- `ssh_config_before.png` – Default SSH configuration
-  - `fail2ban_before.png`
+- `fail2ban_before.png` – Fail2ban not installed/running

+---

 ## Hardening Steps

-1. Configured UFW firewall:
+### 1. Firewall (UFW)
+- Installed and configured **UFW (Uncomplicated Firewall)**
+- Rules applied:
-   - Blocked all incoming connections
+  - Block all incoming connections
-   - Allowed all outgoing connections
+  - Allow all outgoing connections
-   - Allowed SSH only
+  - Allow **SSH only** (port 22)

-2. Secured SSH server:
+### 2. SSH Hardening
+- Edited `/etc/ssh/sshd_config` to improve security:
-   - Disabled root login
+  - Disabled **root login**
-   - Disabled password authentication
+  - Disabled **password authentication** (enforcing key-based login)
-   - Allowed only user `student`
+  - Allowed only the user **student** to log in

+### 3. Fail2ban
-3. Installed and enabled fail2ban for brute-force attack protection.
+- Installed and enabled **Fail2ban**
-4. Verified open ports and service status.

-## After Hardening
+- Configured to monitor SSH login attempts
+- Protects against brute-force attacks

+### 4. Verification
+- Confirmed only essential ports are open
+- Validated firewall rules are active
+- Ensured SSH login is secure
+- Verified Fail2ban is running

+---

+## System State (After Hardening)
+The server is now in a hardened state:
+- Only **SSH port** open and secured
+- Firewall properly configured
+- Fail2ban actively protecting the system

-- Screenshots are in `after_screenshots/`:
+📂 Screenshots are stored in `after_screenshots/`:

-  - `ports_after.png`
+- `ports_after.png` – List of open ports after hardening
-  - `ufw_after.png`
+- `ufw_after.png` – Firewall rules applied
-  - `ssh_config_after.png`
-  - `fail2ban_after.png`

-- Only necessary ports are open.
-- SSH is secure.
+- `ssh_config_after.png` – Hardened SSH configuration
-- Fail2ban is running.
+- `fail2ban_after.png` – Fail2ban service running

+---

 ## Commands Used
-See `commands.txt` for a complete list of all commands run during the task.
+A complete list of commands executed during this task is available in **[commands.txt](./commands.txt)**.

+---

 ## Notes
-- tcpdump/PCAP capture skipped due to VM network limitations; all other hardening steps are completed.
+- **tcpdump/PCAP capture** was skipped due to VirtualBox networking limitations.
+- All other hardening steps were fully implemented and verified.